caristopmer/whats-next-api/README.md

 Use the Rake command `bundle exec rake db:setup` to get the database up and running.
 Be sure that the rack-cors gem is uncommented in the Gemfile, as well as the `insert_before` method in `config/initializers/cors.rb`.

-What's Next?
-API uses Circle CI and rspec for its testing suite.
+The Unstuck API uses Circle CI and rspec for its testing suite.

 #### The Team